sibvic/fxts2-templates/templates/readme.md

 Light version of dashboard/scanner indicator.
 Only basic information are drawn.
 Optimized for the performance.

+## Dashboard_light_instruments

+The same as Dashboard_light for without timeframes.
+Only instruments will be shown.

 ## Heatmap

 Template of a heatmap.
 Shows green/red/gray rectangle for each condition for each bar.
 Add your conditions to "conditions".
 Each condition should implement function GetSignal(period) and function Update(period, mode).